eaasi/user-handbook/source/overview/install/installer-config.rst

       Docker image to pull during installation.

+   .. config-value:: network_name

+      :type: string
+      :default: ``eaasi``

+      Name the Docker network created and used for all communication between EaaSI containers.
+Can be any arbitrary name.

    .. config-value:: port

       :type: int

-      Public network port for the EaaS service.
+      Optional, custom Docker port to use during installation.

    .. config-value:: ssl

-      Configuration options for SSL support.
+      Optional configuration options for SSL support.

       .. config-value:: enabled